BMARC: Post-war

 In 1974, the company acquired a 720 acre site at Faldingworth, near Market Rasen which had two indoor firing ranges for testing and proving of cannon (Oerlikon 20 mm cannon).
 The site also had the capability to store nuclear weapons such as Redbeard and WE.177.
 This site is currently used by BAE Systems.
 The company also made the Oerlikon 30 mm twin cannon (GCM).

 BMARC was a subsidiary of Hispano-Suiza (Suisse), S.A. in Geneva and then was owned from 1970 to 1987 by Oerlikon, the Swiss defence contractor.
 It was then sold to British Astra Holdings, which had a head office in Kent, in May 1988.

+With Contraves of Switzerland (now called Rheinmetall Air Defence) and Plessey, it developed the Seaguard naval anti-missile defence.
+In 1984 the Royal Navy bought the Dutch Goalkeeper CIWS (made by Signaal, now Thales Nederland) in an agreement whereby the Dutch armed forces would buy, in exchange, the Rolls-Royce Marine Spey engine for their Karel Doorman-class frigates.

 In the 1990s, the company was investigated for alleged illegal dealings with Iraq.
 Jonathan Aitken was a non-executive director of the company from September 1988, and in a libel trial in March 1997, BMARC was accused of selling weapons to Iran.
 On 11 December 1995, an ITV World in Action programme covered the subject and the Scott Report.
 It was extensively (and exclusively) investigated by the Guardian newspaper, largely motivated by the potential to discredit (and later convict) Jonathan Aitken.

+Falklands War

+The company was awarded The Queen's Award for Enterprise: International Trade (Export) (1981).

+In planning the Vulcan raid, Operation Black Buck, the RAF was most interested in the capabilities of the anti-aircraft twin 35-mm Oerlikon GDF.
+The station commander of RAF Waddington sent the station intelligence officer, Flt Lt Martin Hallam, to speak to Spike Jones, a former senior RAF officer, now at the Grantham factory.
+The meeting was arranged by the managing director Werner Loyk (Swiss).
+The RAF were able to find out capabilities of radar, but the RAF were told that it would be unlikely for the Argentines to have transported the bulky Roland (missile) system.

+The Argentines had taken the system to the Falklands, and the system would later shoot down a Sea Harrier on 1 June 1982.
+The Argentines would also shoot down two of their own aircraft with the Oerlikon 35mm.

+After the Falklands War, many Royal Navy vessels had BMARC 20mm cannon added, as many of these ships had had woeful protection in that war, against substantial Argentine air attacks.